 When you delegate correctly, not only do you motivate others, you make them feel involved, contribute to their professional development, and utilise your team’s skills.

 #3 – Build trust and increase flexibility of your team

 When employees at work receive the chance to challenge their skills, their loyalty and productivity will likely improve, or at the least, not decrease.

-When a business or manager uses delegation to develop their workforce they are better placed to know who has the practical competencies in place to take on important duties, moving people into key job roles faster with less reliance on a large and expensive recruitment processes.
+When a business or manager uses delegation to develop their workforce they are better placed to know who has the practical competencies in place to take on for the most important duties.

 In addition, collaborating as a team on a project allows for ideas being shared, for people to have a voice and for team ideas to grow.
 Delegation in the workplace can be an essential tool and skill to get things done in a timely fashion.